9 Early Signs of Bed Bugs

 Since the saliva of this blood contains a component that prevents blood clotting, there is a chance that the blood may not even be from crushing the bug- it could be from the bite on your skin.

-Bed bug feces are mainly made up of human blood after digestion.
-It is black or brown-colored, and they are smaller than the bloodstains caused by the crushing of bed bugs.
+Bed bug faeces are mainly made up of human blood after digestion.
+It is black or brown-coloured, and they are smaller than the bloodstains caused by the crushing of bed bugs.

 As human blood contains iron, bed bug excrement will naturally smell like iron- with a characteristic rust smell.
 This, along with the pheromones discussed above, will combine with the unpleasant smell in the household.